John Van de Kamp: California Attorney General

 Van de Kamp as California Attorney General.

 Van de Kamp won the 1982 Democratic primary for Attorney General, defeating California State Sen. Omer Rains, a Democrat from Santa Barbara.
 Rains was chair of the Senate Judiciary Committee and former Senate Majority Leader.
 Van de Kamp would go on to beat the Republican candidate, Senior Assistant Attorney General George Nicholson, a Deukmejian lieutenant, in the November general election.

 During Van de Kamp's administration as California Attorney General, he helped to create the Public Rights Division, which focuses on the enforcement of environmental, consumer protection, antitrust, and civil rights issues.
 He also helped to modernize the Department of Justice by beginning support of DNA forensic investigation.
 Van de Kamp, who was Catholic, personally opposed abortion and capital punishment, but as attorney general, his office enforced California's abortion rights and sought the death penalty at applicable criminal trials.

 Van de Kamp was easily re-elected in 1986, winning 65 percent of the vote.
 The Republican nominee was San Fernando Valley attorney Bruce Gleason.

 In 1987, Van de Kamp unsuccessfully led the State's charge against pornography by defending the pandering conviction of adult filmmaker Harold Freeman.
 Ultimately, the California State Supreme Court overturned Freeman's conviction.
 Van de Kamp appealed to the United States Supreme Court, who declined to hear the case, thus effectively legalizing the production of adult films.
 In February 1989, he brought an AK-47 assault rifle to a legislative hearing on gun control and told the lawmakers that he could kill them all in the time it took to utter a sentence.
 “You are lucky that I am the attorney general and not a nut,” he said.

 In 1989, George Deukmejian announced that he would not seek a third term as Governor of California.
 Van de Kamp ran for the office in 1990, hoping to succeed Deukmejian a second time, but he lost the Democratic primary election to former San Francisco Mayor Dianne Feinstein.
-Feinstein lost the general election to U. S. Sen. Pete Wilson, R-Calif.
-Feinstein would win a 1992 special election to fill Wilson's US Senate seat.
+Feinstein lost the general election to U.S. Senator Pete Wilson, R-Calif.
+Feinstein would win a 1992 special election to fill Wilson's U.S. Senate seat.